MichaelGrupp/evo/ISSUE_TEMPLATE.md

 or a feature request.

 Changing "- [ ]" to "- [x]" will mark a task in a to-do list as done.
+You can also click the boxes after you created the issue.

 Before you click "Submit new issue", check the formatting in the "Preview" tab.
 Help with Markdown formatting: